My Little Buddy, who goes by several names

-Over the years we’ve had fourteen domestic felines; five of those have been black cats.
-They’re glorious, purrsome, and chirpsome; they make me call out “Hey, sweetness”!
+Over the years we’ve had twenty domestic felines; seven of those have been black cats.
+They’re glorious, purrsome, and chirpsome; they make me call out “Hey sweetness!”
 They’re major snugglers, and adept communicators; I’ve had deep rapport with black kitties.
 My imagination always sings when I see a black furry creature lounging in the house, busy making sheen from sunlight.
 Often reported to be some of the most affectionate cats, they walk up with eyes bright and loving, do head-bumps, and always work a takeover of human hearts.
 My own ‘house panthers’ have been thoughtful muses, taking up lap vantage points at the drawing table and the computer.
 I adore black cats!
 I’m tellin’ black cat stories here because this fur color so often gets a bum rap; the black kitties are lovely cats like any other, and make wonderful companions.

 Above you see my late Mom’s “beautiful black fox-faced cat”, as she described him.
 She’d also say, “He’s a honey.”
 She “officially” named him “Good Old Boy”, against my advice, LOL.
 But he is his own cat, and never networks.
 Adventurous cat rascal that he is, on occasion I’ve called him “Stinkpot”, and now, in my house, he mostly goes by “Little Buddy”.
 You also see him in my Gravatar and on my “About” page above.
-He was a found kitten, a rescue, and his front legs have an unusual formation, but that’s another story for later.
+He was a found kitten, a rescue, and his front legs have an unusual formation due to radial hypoplasia, but that’s another story for later.
 Even nearing eighteen years old he’s still one of the most arboreal little cat guys I’ve ever known.
 He always climbed anything in the room he could get his paws on, and was lifted down carefully several times a day.
 He sleeps a bit more now.